Personal Experiences of Moderation & Abstinence in Addiction Recovery

 I probably would fit the criteria for substance abuse, but not full-blown addiction.
 Had I not stopped for almost a dozen years, maybe, since addiction is a progressive, chronic disease.
 I don’t know that it matters, but I want to be clear that this all would have played out differently without the clarity that time brought me.
 I’m only an expert on myself.

 Thanks for sharing your experience, Jules!

-Research suggests that ability to moderate drinking does seem to correlate with degree of dependence: the more severe your alcohol or drug addiction, the less likely you will be able to moderate.
-Researchers in one study found that as severity of dependence increases, ability to moderate decreases.
-Another study showed that allowing patients to choose their own treatment goal (abstinence vs. moderation) increased their success rate in recovery.
+Research suggests that the ability to moderate drinking does seem to correlate with the degree of dependence: the more severe your alcohol or drug addiction, the less likely you will be able to moderate.
+Researchers in one study found that as the severity of dependence increases, the ability to moderate decreases.
+Another study showed that allowing patients to choose their own treatment goals (abstinence vs. moderation) increased their success rate in recovery.

 Some reasons not to moderate?
 Health issues that could be affected by drinking, including mental health issues like depression that could be exacerbated by depressants like alcohol, or if you’re taking medications that shouldn’t be mixed with alcohol.